ZinniXX004/Cosmic-Clash-App/README.md

-# Run and deploy the App
+# Run and deploy the Cosmic Clash App

 This contains everything you need to run the app locally.